 The Department has facilities for a variety of sample preparation techniques, including rock crushing, thin section preparation, preparation of powder pellets and fused glass beads (for XRF), and rock dissolution.
 These are all located in the basement, and must only be used under supervision by staff and/or after training by qualified (trained) personnel.
-Your first point access is Ms Andrea King, the department's CTO.
+Your first point of call is the department's CTO.